Volunteering is a very important part of how the Canal is run and maintained, and really makes a difference. Not only that:

 We have over 200 volunteers doing a variety of jobs and below are some of the opportunities – just fill out your details or call the number below to find out more and how to join us.

 Volunteer work parties

-Helping on the Society sales stand at various public events
+- Helping on the Society sales stand at various public events

 - Helping with occasional events on the Canal

 - Help with monitoring and influencing developments on land adjacent to the Canal

 - Working with the Basingstoke Canal Society in either day to day activities, or on projects which may require fundraising, engineering, publicity/marketing or project management skills.

 Quite simply there is a lot to chose from – so get in contact and see what might suit you…